 A minimum sample of 158 participants was needed to achieve 95% power for a linear multiple regression with the following parameters: ANOVA, repeated measures, between factors, an effect size of .25, an alpha of .05, two groups, two measurements, and .5 correlation among repeated measures.
 Power was determined a-priori using G-power 3.1.9.7 (Faul, Erdfelder, Lang, and Buchner, 2007; Faul, Erdfelder, Buchner, and Lang, 2009).
 Support for [topic] was treated as a continuous variable.
 We examined the effects of experimental condition (high or low social consensus) and individual differences (deontological and utilitarian orientation, health literacy, multiple measures of numeracy) on our outcome measure.
 We examined the main effect, as well as interactions between deontology and utilitarianism with our experimental conditions for our predictors.
 All tests were conducted in R and considered statistically significant when P <.05.
-We used R version 4.4.1 (R Core Team 2024) and the following R packages: data.table v.
-1.16.0 (Barrett et al. 2024), emmeans v.
-1.10.4 (Lenth 2024), gdata v.
-3.0.1 (Warnes et al. 2024), gtable v.
-0.3.5 (Wickham and Pedersen 2024), gtsummary v.
-2.0.2.9009 (Sjoberg et al. 2021), hrbrthemes v.
-0.8.7 (Rudis 2024), janitor v.
-2.2.0 (Firke 2023), knitr v.
-1.48 (Xie 2014, 2015, 2024), lme4 v.
-1.1.35.5 (Bates et al. 2015), MASS v.
-7.3.60.2 (Venables and Ripley 2002), mediation v.
-4.5.0 (Imai, Keele, and Yamamoto 2010; Imai, Keele, and Tingley 2010; Imai et al. 2010, 2011; Imai and Yamamoto 2013; Tingley et al. 2014), mgcv v.
-1.9.1 (S. N. Wood 2003, 2004, 2011; S. N. Wood et al. 2016; S. N. Wood 2017), modelsummary v.
-2.2.0 (Arel-Bundock 2022), multcomp v.
-1.4.26 (Hothorn, Bretz, and Westfall 2008), psych v.
-2.5.3 (William Revelle 2025), quantreg v.
-5.98 (Koenker 2024), reshape2 v.
-1.4.4 (Wickham 2007), rmarkdown v.
-2.28 (Xie, Allaire, and Grolemund 2018; Xie, Dervieux, and Riederer 2020; Allaire et al. 2024), sensemakr v.
-0.1.6 (Cinelli, Ferwerda, and Hazlett 2024), texreg v.
-1.39.4 (Leifeld 2013), tidyverse v.
-2.0.0 (Wickham et al. 2019), webshot2 v.
-0.1.1 (Chang 2023).
+We used R version 4.4.1 (R Core Team 2024).

-Study 1 Hypotheses
+Study 1 Hypothesis

-We predicted high social consensus would lead to more positive support for highly polarized issues (H1).
-We predicted that there would be a significant condition x time interaction, such that there would be no difference between conditions at baseline, but an increase for high social consensus at time 21, and a decrease
+We predicted that there would be a significant condition x time interaction (H1), such that there would be no difference between conditions at baseline (H1a), but an increase in support for high social consensus at time 2 (H1b) and a decrease for low social consensus (H1c).

-Additionally, our second hypothesis is that the two subscales, Utilitarian (H2a) and Deontological Orientation (H2b), of the ethical standards of judgement questionnaire (ESJQ) would be significant predictors of support for these polarized issues (e.g., our hypothesis had no a-priori directional effect).

 Results

-We tested our two hypotheses with a series of within-subjects analysis of variance (ANOVA) models comparing support for [topic] both before and after our social consensus manipulation.
-Each of our four ANOVA models was composed of our dependent variable (quantified as level of support for our issues), with time, condition, numeracy (subjective and objective), utilitarian orientation, deontological orientation, and health literacy as our ‘simple effect’ predictors.baseline support for a topic between intervention conditions To test H1 and H2, we conducted a mixed ANOVA with time (pre or post intervention) as a within-subjects factor and our social consensus manipulation (high or low social consensus condition) as a between-subjects factor.
+We tested our hypothesis with a series of within-subjects analysis of variance (ANOVA) models comparing support for our topic both before and after our social consensus manipulation.
+Each of our four ANOVA models was composed of our dependent variable (quantified as level of support for our issues), with the interaction of time and condition, as well as the simple effects of numeracy (subjective and objective), utilitarian orientation, deontological orientation, and health literacy as our predictors.
+To test H1, Study 1 used a 2 (pre-post) x 2 (high or low social consensus condition) mixed-subjects design, where condition was a between-subjects factor.
+Time was a within-subjects factor with the primary outcome, support for a topic, measured before and after participants completed the control or intervention condition.
+Additionally, to test H1a, H1b and H1c, we conducted multiple t-tests, comparing baseline support for a topic between intervention conditions (H1a), increased support in the high social consensus at time 2 as compared to time 1 (H1b) and decreased support in the low social consensus condition at time 2 as compared to time 1 (H1c)

 Social Consensus Manipulation